 Here, "Bear Down" is more than just a motto.

 Before UA student body president and revered football quarterback John "Button" Salmon died in 1926, his last words to his teammates were, "Tell them ... tell the team to bear down."
 Whether it's academics, athletics, or research, we've adopted the stance that when the going gets tough, the tough #BearDown.

 Our curiosity knows no bounds.

-As a leading-edge public research university, we're inspired to explore humanity's most fundamental questions - about science, medicine, the arts and business.
-Our faculty includes members of esteemed national academies, Pulitzer Prize winners, White House Champions of Change and celebrated thought leaders in numerous disciplines.
+As a leading-edge public research university, we're inspired to explore humanity's most fundamental questions—about science, medicine, the arts, and business.
+Our faculty includes members of esteemed national academies, Pulitzer and Nobel Prize winners, White House Champions of Change, and celebrated thought leaders in numerous disciplines.
 We are leading projects that will change how we see the world, such as the OSIRIS-REx mission, which will scoop samples from a near-Earth asteroid in 2020.

 We're partners with the community.

 Whether we're teaming up with local schools to improve K–12 education, or working with rural communities to improve the health of residents, we're helping society meet its grand challenges.

 The UA's Tech Parks are where dynamic innovators and business leaders work side by side to test and develop new technologies.
 The Banner – University Medical Center is a 479-bed hospital that has been ranked among the nation's best hospitals by US News & World Report for more than a decade.
 Between the UA’s research, outreach, and the UA’s Tech Parks, we generate $8.3 billion of economic activity in Arizona, annually.